Last Updated 31 March 2022.

-ATAGI recommends a 3rd primary dose of COVID-19 vaccine in severely immunocompromised populations to address the risk of non-response to the standard 2 dose schedule.
+ATAGI recommends a 3rd primary dose of COVID-19 vaccine in severely immunocompromised populations aged ≥5 to address the risk of non-response to the standard 2 dose schedule.

 The 3rd dose is intended to maximise the level of immune response to as close as possible to the general population.

-It is recommended that you have a 3rd dose between 2 and 6 months after your 2nd dose
+It is recommended that you have a 3rd dose from 2 months but no later than 6 months after dose 2.

 What about booster doses?